Happy First Day of Spring!

 Okay, I didn’t actually make those lovely tulips.
 Instead I went to everyone’s favorite inspirational spot, Pinterest, and browsed botanical prints.
 Trying to find three in similar tone and color and style was a bit of a challenge.
 I saved my choices to my private pin board.
 Do you have a private pin board for projects.
 I find it’s really helpful.
 Plus then I’m not spamming the pinwaves with incredulous amounts of repinned inspiration.

 Once I had a handful of tulip prints I liked (I think these are older prints which someone scanned from old books.), I printed a draft to see how they would work in the frames.
-Based on that, I pulled up PicMonkey** and tweaked the prints, even deleting a shell in one with a few little tricks from ‘the monkey,’ and sized them to be 8×10’s.
+Based on that, I pulled up PicMonkey, tweaked the prints, and sized them to be 8×10’s.
 Then I printed my tulips on presentation paper and placed them behind the matte and frame.
 Because reflections drive me crazy, I chose not to add the glass over the prints in the frames.

 This time I planned to hang the prints on the wall in place of the mirror, so my next step was to decide what to place on the mantel.
 After shopping the house, I choose these vintage milk glass containers, a goblet and candlestick that had been spray painted white for a past project, and a little white bird that you might remember from the fall mantel filled with crabapple branches.